kjswedberg/kjswedberg.github.io/2020September.md

 ## September 25, 2020

 Today, I worked on a drawio diagram for the Eaton project.
 I started transfering the drawing of a diagram that I recieved during the meeting earlier in the day.

+## September 28, 2020
+Today, I worked more on the drawio diagram for the Eaton project.
+I was able to finish transfering most of the drawing of the diagram from September 25 to the drawio diagram.